DylanBrass/Java_Web_Final_Project/README.md

 ```
 This sorts the array then randomises it

-A waekness to this array shuffler is explained here : https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array/18650169#18650169
+A weakness to this array shuffler is explained here : https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array/18650169#18650169

 But I still decided to use it because of it's simplicity and the realtive size of my project.